-I "To the Greatest Extent Feasible": The Contractor has identified # of OPEN positions with respect to this contract.
+"To the Greatest Extent Feasible": The Contractor has identified # of OPEN positions with respect to this contract.
 The positions are filled by the (Position title) of the Contractor.
-Should the scope of work or duties of the contractor change to a degree requiring a modification of the work force needs, the contractor shall put forth a reasonable effort to fill vacant positions with eligible Section 3 residents.
+Should the scope of work or duties of the contractor change to a degree requiring a modification of the work force needs, the contractor shall put forth a reasonable effort to fill vacant positions with eligible Section 3 wor ers.
 Documentation of "To the Greatest Extent Feasible": The contractor will work with DCA, its recipients, sub-recipients, and contractors staff to notify residents of any opportunities afforded under the contract.
 The contractor will partner with DCA, its recipients, sub-recipients, and contractors by giving preference of any employment opportunities to the Section 3 persons or businesses.
-The contractor shall recruit or attempt to recruit from the Section 3 area the necessary number of low-income and very low-income residents and Section 3 businesses, as applicable.
+The contractor shall recruit or attempt to recruit from the Section 3 service area the necessary number of low-income and very low-income residents and Section 3 businesses, as applicable.
 The contractor must also document their recruiting efforts and any impediments to compliance with DCA's Section 3 policy and the requirements of this solicitation package.
 This documentation must be submitted to the recipient or sub-recipient.
 DCA, its sub-recipients and contractors shall: Maintain a list of all low-income area residents who have applied, either on their own or from referral from any source, and employ such person if otherwise eligible and if a trainee vacancy exists.
 Conduct solicitation in accordance with DCA's Section 3 policy and the requirements outlined in the solicitation package.
 The contractor shall review all employment applications and determine if low-income and very low-income residents or Section 3 businesses meet minimum hiring or contracting qualifications.
 If these applicants meet such minimum qualifications, but are not hired due to lack of employment opportunities or for other reasons, they will be placed on a priority list and offered positions/contracts upon the occurrence of the first available appropriate opening.
-Utilization of Section 3 Businesses Located Within the County: The recipient, sub-recipient or contractor does does not intend to subcontract any of the work identified in the scope of work cited in the bid specifications, scope of work or General Conditions.
-Should the scope of work or needs of the contractor change, the contractor shall, to the greatest extent feasible, assure that subcontracts be awarded to business concerns within the Section 3 covered area, or to business concerns owned in the substantial part (at least 51%) by persons residing in the Section 3 covered area.
+Utilization of Section 3 Businesses Located Within the service area or neighborhood of the project: The recipient, sub-recipient or contractor does does not intend to subcontract any of the work identified in the scope of work cited in the bid specifications, scope of work or General Conditions.
+Should the scope of work or needs of the contractor change, the contractor shall, to the greatest extent feasible, shall ensure contracts for wor awarded in connection with Section 3 pro ects are provided to business concerns that provide economic opportunities to Section 3 wor ers residing within the metropolitan area (or nonmetropolitan county) in which the pro ect is located.
+Record Keeping: The recipient, sub-recipient, contractor or subcontractor, as applicable, shall maintain on file all records related to employment and job training of low-income and very low-income residents or other such records, advertisements, legal notices, brochures, flyers, publications, assurances of compliance from sub-contractors, etc., in connection with this contract.
+If a report is needed in the future, the recipient, sub-recipient, contractor or subcontractor, as applicable, agrees to provide all records upon request.
+The contractor shall, upon request, provide such records or copies of records to HUD, DCA, their recipients, sub-recipients, contractors, staff, or agents.
+Records shall be maintained for at least three (3) years after the close of the contract.